 Also, the touch keyboard now supports split layout, and there’s a new animation when launching or dismissing the keyboard.

 The handwriting experience is also receiving a number of tweaks, including improved correction recognition and insertion gesture (to add space between words or letters).

 Windows 10 incorporates a new gesture so you can automatically commit your text and clear out the text in the handwriting panel.
-In addition, the gesture to insert space between characters has been changed to a carrot, and the handwriting panel commits writing on 90-degree angle.
+In addition, the gesture to insert space between characters and words has been changed to a caret, and the handwriting panel commits writing at a 90-degree angle.

 The Emoji panel data has been updated so that emojis will appear as you’re typing related words with the touch keyboard.
 There is support for more languages that didn’t previously support emoji candidates.
 And using the Windows logo key + “.” or “;” shortcuts, you can browse, search and then select more than one emoji, and the panel won’t go away until you click close button or press “Esc” key.

 Windows 10 updates the design of its emojis, and brings emojis to 150 more languages, including English (Great Britain), French (France), German (Germany), Spanish (Spain), and more.
 This will help you get the emoji you want easily and quickly.